ChiuKoonHung/assignment-3.5-postgres/readme.md

 Demonstrate your understanding by inserting SQL Queries related to table creation and foreign key creation below.

+You may use `pg_dump` to export your database and include the file in this repository.

 ```sql
 // Enter your SQL Queries here
 ```